 You can download the free pattern HERE rather than measure and mark your own pieces as instructed in the photo tutorial below.
 Complete the checkout process (this is different than entering your email address on our newsletter signup on our right sidebar) and you’ll be able to download and print the pattern by logging into your account under the “shop” tab of our site or via the email sent to you.

 The pattern has markings for both the older blue style of duster handle as in the tutorial photos below and the newer yellow style that’s featured in the video tutorial above.

 4 7″x7″ pieces flannel cut on the bias (45 degree angle to the grain) – this solid flannel would be perfect and is super affordable

-Note: I found that flannel works best at dusting.
+Note: I’ve found that flannel works best for this DIY duster cloth.
 I also tried using microfiber (you can get microfiber cloths at the dollar store for a couple of bucks), but personally didn’t like it as much as flannel.
 It didn’t seem to hold as much dust, and made a HUGE mess as I was cutting it up.
-Polar fleece may also be a good alternative, but I would still prefer flannel, in my very humble opinion :).
+Polar fleece may also be a good alternative, but I would still prefer flannel if given the choice.

 In the original tutorial I didn’t cut the flannel pieces on the bias and you can see the difference in how the fabric frays compared to the updated yellow handle version where the fabric was cut on the bias.
 I still use this original pink DIY duster cloth and after over 10 years of use it still works great, but do prefer the less loose threads that cutting on the bias produces like you see in the photos of the blue flannel.

 *If using printable pattern pieces to cut and mark fabric, skip to step 2, then skip to step 5.